Project Length Custom Length

 Is the non red variety of corundum with Ruby being the other variety.
 Corundum comes in many colors, and any color other than red is referred to as Sapphire.
 They are the most precious of blue gemstones due to their colour, hardness, durability and luster.
 Large sapphires are also extremely rare.
 Colours are a variety of blues, clear, pink, orange, yellow, green, purple, and black.
 These stones can be found in primary deposits in Australia, Myanmar, Sri Lanka, and Thailand.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Sapphire
+Bead Glossary Gemstones Sapphire

 SATIN BEADS